IlleQuiProgrammat/CCC-Smash-n-Cache/README.md

 ## Proof of Concept

-For this I am using `pwntools` as it is a lot easier to switch between local and remote systems and supplies many useful functions for writing exploits in general.
+For this, I am using `pwntools` as it is a lot easier to switch between local and remote systems and supplies many useful functions for writing exploits in general.

-It is also done in python 2 so that unicode doesn't edit the bytes.
+It is also done in python 2 so that Unicode doesn't edit the bytes.

 ```py
 from pwn import *